sidravic/euphoric_fiddler/README.md

 ```

-is now flattened into a 1 dimensonal tensor `[a, b, c, d, e, f, g, h, i, j]`
+is now flattened into a 1 dimensonal tensor `[a, b, c, d, e, f, g, h, i, j]`.
+THe weights are called the `kernel`

 The `b` in the example represents the bias.